Manuel-Aullo/ui-components-st-design-system/README.md

 </head>
 ```

-# Import the Source-Sans Pro font from the NPM package
+## Import the Source-Sans Pro font from the NPM package

-If you don't want to rely on a CDN to import your font, you can alternatively include the font into your project  importing it from the NPM package in woff and woff2 formats from `cc-ui-components/dist/fonts` in a manner that suites your project the best.
+If you don't want to rely on a CDN to import your font, you can alternatively include the font into your project importing it from the NPM package in woff and woff2 formats from `cc-ui-components/dist/fonts` in the way that best suits your project.

 ```
 source-sans-pro-v14-latin-italic.woff';